fafa13/ClustNSeeV2/README.md

 # ClustnSee 3

-This is the Maven project for building ClustnSee App for Cytoscape 3
+This is the Maven project for building ClustnSee app for Cytoscape 3

 ## Requirements

-You need the following tools to build and install ClustnSee :
+First, you need to install the following tools to build and install ClustnSee app:

   * [Git](https://github.com/git-guides/install-git)
   * [JDK](https://www.oracle.com/java/technologies/downloads/)